-“The mission of [a Montessori-based Junior High School] is to provide a smaller, more personalized experience for adolescents in order to gain self confidence and self knowledge, to belong to a community, to learn to be adaptable, to be academically competent and challenged, as well as to create a vision for their personal future that is empowering.”
+“The mission of [a Montessori-based Middle School] is to provide a smaller, more personalized experience for adolescents in order to gain self confidence and self knowledge, to belong to a community, to learn to be adaptable, to be academically competent and challenged, as well as to create a vision for their personal future that is empowering.”
 Montessori Synergies

 - Foreign Language

 In addition, Middle students are introduced to the biology of learning and how to use this knowledge to develop individualized learning and study skills.

 Building on their Montessori foundation, students continue their hands-on learning experiences, integrating skills development with content mastery through:

 The interrelatedness of subjects in the world outside the classroom walls is explored through global environmental projects, community service in local non-profit greenhouses, and more extensive field trips to the wider community (e.g., Washington, D.C).

 High School is a time of great change in the life of a young person.
 The teachers and administrators of the World Community Education Center are committed to helping students make those changes a positive transformation, increasing students’ options along with their skills in making wise choices.
 The foundation is a college-preparatory curriculum combining knowledge acquisition with essential skill building.